• Skip to primary navigation

 2. Once you have created your own personal TTP account you will log in to your account and complete the application.
 A $100 non-refundable fee is required for your application.

-3. After CBP reviews your completed application they will either conditionally approve your application or deny.
+3. After CBP reviews your completed application they will either conditionally approve your application or deny it.
 If you are conditionally approved you will need to schedule an interview at a Global Entry Enrollment Center on your TTP account.

 What To Expect At Your Global Entry Interview